-Source: Background Paper on International STI Collaborations
+Source: Background Paper on International STI Collaborations.

-- While the developing world (middle- and low-income countries) accounts for 83% of global population, it only accounts for 36% of its income because their average per capita level is only 11% of that of high-income countries.
+- While the developing world (middle- and low-income countries) accounts for 83% of the global population, it only accounts for 36% of world GDP.
 These differences are less pronounced for upper middle-income countries and most pronounced for low income countries whose average per capita incomes are only 1.8% of that of high- income countries. - R&D capability, as proxied by R&D expenditure is even more skewed, with developing countries accounting for just 23% of world R&D. Moreover, the bulk of the R&D in developing countries is done by China (not in table but it is \$258 billion or 60% of all the R&D done by developing countries).
-Lower middle-income countries account for only 1.9% of global R&D, and low income countries do virtually no R&D. - The output of scientific and technical journal articles is less skewed than R&D expenditures, with developing countries accounting for 38.9% of the total.
-And lower middle-income countries' share at 7.5% is almost four times as high as their share of R&D expenditures. - The largest 1000 companies account for 42% of global R&D (\$782 billion out of total of around \$1,860 billion in nominal dollars).
-46 Moreover, transnational companies are the main mode of global dissemination of technology and innovation through their trade and direct foreign investment activities and technical information transferred through supply chain links. - Cross-border data flows, proxied by used international network bandwidth, is the most concentrated in high income countries (even with China and India grouped as middle-income have small shares), indicating the serious risks developing countries face to be left behind digital transformation.
+Lower middle-income countries account for only 1.9% of global R&D, and low -income countries do virtually no R&D. - The output of scientific and technical journal articles is less skewed than R&D expenditures, with developing countries accounting for 38.9% of the total.
+And lower middle-income countries' share at 7.5% is almost four times as high as their share of R&D expenditures. - The largest 1,000 companies account for 42% of global R&D (\$782 billion out of a total of around \$1,860 billion in nominal dollars).
+43 Moreover, transnational companies are the main mode of global dissemination of technology and innovation through their trade and foreign direct investment activities and technical information transferred through supply chain links. - Cross-border data flows, proxied by used international network bandwidth, is the most concentrated in high-income countries (even with China and India grouped as middle-income countries, they have small shares), indicating the serious risks developing countries face to be left behind digital transformation.